keith-kurak/ReactNativeSampleChat/README.md

 * Check app/index.js for warning suppressions due to react-navigation using deprecated libraries.
 Stuff is churning so quick that this seems to inevitably happen.
 * Scores of UNMET PEER DEPENDENCY NPM errors.
 Seems like NativeBase wants older libraries for a few things.
 I don't want to roll stuff back because so far it's working well.
 Other folks at least appear to be in the same boat.

+intentional extra text to play with VS code source control